UrNightmaree/cs2d-repo-manager/README.md

 Remaining dependencies is installed automatically through Luarocks in build script.

-To build a script, you need to have the repo cloned and the dependencies installed (see above).
+To build a script, you need to have the repo cloned with `--recursive` flag (since this repo uses submodules) and the dependencies installed (see above).
 After that change directory to the repo and run.
 ```bash
 scripts/make-script.sh <script name>
 ```